OlivierSohn/hamazed/README.md

 On Linux, and using another graphic card driver, some characters are bigger than expected : their outer borders "leak" in the incremental rendering process.

-Maybe font rasterizing ([ftgl?]) behaves differently on different platforms, or the graphic drivers perform different numerical roundings.
+Maybe font rasterizing ([ftgl] ?) behaves differently on different platforms, or the graphic drivers perform different numerical roundings.
 This should be investigated.

 [deployment script]: ./deploy-heroku.sh